notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 infer_schema!("dotenv:DATABASE_URL");
 ```

-This file will be brought into scope in our `src/lib.rs` file  via a `use` statement
+This file will be brought into scope in our `src/lib.rs` file  via a `use` statement.
-so we may access our schema from anywhere in our app.
+Doing so will enable access to our schema from anywhere in our app.

 [schema in depth guide]: https://github.com/diesel-rs/diesel/blob/master/guide_drafts/schema-in-depth.md